syncfusion-content/wpf-docs/wpf/Add-Syncfusion-Controls.md

 {% endtabs %}

- 3.Add the DockingManager instace as the content of the Window (or required element).
+ 3.Add the DockingManager instance as the content of the Window (or required element).

 {% tabs %}